pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 The code returns `1, 0, 0, 1` which is red.
 Colors in WebGPU are usually specified as floating point values from `0.0` to `1.0` where the 4 values above correspond to red, green, blue, and alpha respectively.

+When the GPU rasterizes the triangle (draws it with pixels), it will call the fragment shader to find out what color to make each pixel.
+In our case we're just returning red.

 Now that we've created a shader module, we next need to make a render pipeline